mwwojcik/airline-reservation-system/readme.md

 }

 ```

-**2. Configuration for the Acceptance test**

 This test configuration changes the standard SpringBoot behavior.
 Aspects of data access are excluded from the auto-configuration mechanism.

 Spring Factory provides *ReservationRepository* interface implementation, but does it differently than in production mode.
 It creates an instance and returns an object *InMemoryReservationRepository*.
 It does not inject spring data interface (in memory database
 implementation doesn't need it), and there is no datasource configuration.

+**2. Configuration for the acceptance test**

 The acceptance test requires access to the database, therefore it must load its own configuration: